 The AUSF shall suspend the UE Parameters Update protection service for the UE, if the CounterUPU associated with the KAUSF of the UE, is about to wrap around.
 When a fresh KAUSF is generated for the UE, the CounterUPU at the AUSF is reset to 0x00 0x01 as defined above and the AUSF shall resume theUE Parameters Update protection service for the UE.

+Upon receiving the error code “COUNTER_WRAP” in Nausf_UPUProtection Response from the AUSF, when the CounterUPU associated with the KAUSF of the UE is about to wrap around in the AUSF, then the UDM shall request the serving AMF to initiate the re-authentication procedure as specified in clause 6.1.X of this document.
+After successful completion of the primary re-authentication, the UDM invokes Nausf_UPUProtection service again.

 *** End of Changes ***